eestherxo/eestherxo/README.md

 ---

-## 👩🏾‍💻 About me
+## 👩🏾‍💻 About Me
 - Software Engineering & Chemistry major
-- I'm interested in Computational Chemistry & Mobile Dev.
+- I'm interested in Computational Chemistry
-- A dark Academica & Greek Mythology connoisseur
+- A Dark Academica & Greek Mythology connoisseur

-## 🌱 Working on
+## 🌱 Working On
 - Building and using APIs
 - Backend development with Spring Boot
 - Database design